CGamesPlay/dfm/README.md

 dfm is built with go, so make sure you have a go compiler set up on your system.
 The project is a go module, so the other dependencies will be installed automatically when you build the software.

-To make and run locally:
+To make and install locally:

 ```
-make
+make install
-./bin/dfm
 ```

 To test: